ferencberes/twittertennis/README.md

 pip install .
 ```

-# Quick start
+# Examples

-## Example
+## Quick start

-In this short example the RG17 (Roland-Garros 2017) data set is processed by the *TennisDataHandler* object. **The data is automatically downloaded to '../data/' folder during the first execution!** After (downloading and) processing the data the daily node relevance labels are exported into YOUR_OUTPUT_DIR folder.
+In this short example the RG17 (Roland-Garros 2017) data set is processed by the *TennisDataHandler* object. **The data is automatically downloaded to the '../data/' folder during the first execution!** After (downloading and) processing the data, daily node relevance labels are exported and prepared for further analysis.

 ```python
 import twittertennis.handler as tt